KJ5CYM/IGVC-CBV1/README.md

 This board is the first step in a project to replace Arduino with custom hardware on the robot for the UT IGVC Team.

 # Original Designers and Developers (2023)
-Evan Eden, Colby McLane, Kerwin Zhang, Tarun Daggolu.
+Evan Eden, Colby McLane, Kerwin Zhang, Tarun Daggolu

 # Updates